love915sss/php-nbed64-base64/README.md

 1. Before the advent of Nbed64, There are many symmetric encryption algorithms on the market, Like AES, DES, TDEA, RC4, RC5, etc.They are famous,So what is the significance of designing Nbed64?The answer is: readability+versatility+lightweight.Traditional encryption algorithms have one common feature:It mainly serves binary data security.The encrypted result cannot be stringed,But not stringing means:No input, no readability,It is not convenient for printing and debugging,wait...This is not conducive to modern visual interaction,Especially, it is inconvenient to operate binary data in script languages such as JS and PHP!In WEB applications, And in Web-based APP, Traditional encryption is not convenient for data interaction.What shall do?
 People usually have two choices:1.
 Convert to hexadecimal text, 2.
 Convert to Base64 text.
 As a result, posts from AES and DES to Base64 are everywhere on the Internet.
 You see, after a turn, the problem comes back----So why don't we implement encryption directly on the basis of Base64 encoding?
 Why take off your pants and fart( to overegg the pudding || to put butter on bacon )?!
 Therefore,Create a lightweight, universal, readable and out-of-the-box encryption scheme, This is the original intention of the author to design Nbed64!

 2. Nbed64 is a set of [multilingual]+[cross-platform] encryption and decryption libraries, Nbed64 is now open source in the following languages: GO, C #, C/C++, Java, Python, JavaScript, PHP, E, And other upcoming programming language versions.This means that, In all major programming languages, Any data encrypted and decrypted using Nbed64,  Data can be exchanged without obstacles.
-For developers in different languages, Nbed64 function name, Parameter name, Encryption results, They are consistent and unified. let put it another way: Using Nbed64, No matter what language the front-end and back-end developers use, The understanding of the results is unified, There are no differences, No barriers, Data interaction is unified.
+For developers in different languages, Nbed64 function name, Parameter name, Encryption results, They are consistent and unified. $put it another way: Using Nbed64, No matter what language the front-end and back-end developers use, The understanding of the results is unified, There are no differences, No barriers, Data interaction is unified.

 3. Nbed64 is the abbreviation of Network Bridge Encrypt Decrypt Base64, It is a set of universal, open source, cross-language, cross-platform excellent encryption solution library.
 The origin of this set of algorithms, It was first designed by the CEO of China Network Bridge Network Technology in 2014, There was only one version of C++, Subsequently, it continued to expand and iterate in its company's production environment, It has developed into many language versions today.
 Therefore, 'nb' refers to the name of the Network Bridge company,  'ed' refers to encryption and decryption, '64' means that the algorithm is based on the Base64 encoding framework. be careful, Please do not mistake "nbed" for "asymmetric..." encryption algorithm, This understanding is wrong!
 Nbed64 is a symmetric encryption scheme, And the upgraded symmetric encryption scheme, People like to call it: Dynamic encryption scheme!